-Pierre Lucas research infrared materials.
+Pierre Lucas researches infrared materials.
 He is an expert on the fundamentals and applications of infrared glasses including their structure, photosensitivity and the development of novel optical sensors.
-He also research molten salt for energy storage and transport.
-He is very active in international education and has led the development of an international dual PhD degree between University of Arizona and University of Rennes and University of Lille in France, which allows students to alternate course and research work between the two institutions and earn a double PhD degree..
+He also researches molten salt for energy storage and transport.
+He is very active in international education and has led the development of an international dual Ph.D. degree between University of Arizona and University of Rennes and University of Lille in France, which allows students to alternate course and research work between the two institutions and earn a double Ph.D. degree.